-For USADA and anti-doping purposes, athletes who retire from competitive sport must promptly inform USADA, their respective sport National governing body (NGB), and their International Federation (IF) in writing through fax, courier, or email.
+For USADA and anti-doping purposes, athletes who retire from competitive sport must promptly inform USADA, their respective sport National Governing Body (NGB), and their International Federation (IF) in writing through fax, courier, or email.
 If an athlete sends the retirement statement via email, the retirement statement must come from an email address that the athlete has on file with USADA.

-Under the United States Olympic Committee (USOC) National Anti-Doping Policies, any athlete who has not provided advance written notice of retirement to USADA and then refuses to participate in a USADA out-of competition (OOC) test claiming retirement will be subject to an anti-doping rule violation.
+Under the United States Olympic & Paralympic Committee (USOPC) National Anti-Doping Policies, any athlete who has not provided advance written notice of retirement to USADA and then refuses to participate in a USADA out-of competition (OOC) test claiming retirement may be subject to an Anti-Doping Rule Violation.

-Return from Retirement
+Return From Retirement

-In accordance with Article 5.7 of the World Anti-Doping Code (Code) and the USADA Protocol for Olympic and Paralympic Movement Testing, athletes wanting to come out of retirement and return to eligible status must enroll in the USADA RTP, fulfilling all whereabouts requirements, and make themselves available for testing for a period of at least six (6) months in advance of participating in International or National level events as defined in the Code.
-To re-enroll in the USADA RTP, an athlete must send a return-from-retirement statement through courier, fax, or email to USADA.
+In accordance with Article 5.7 of the World Anti-Doping Code (Code) and the USADA Protocol for Olympic and Paralympic Movement Testing, athletes wanting to come out of retirement and return to eligible status must enroll in the USADA testing pool, fulfilling all Whereabouts requirements, and make themselves available for testing for a period of at least six (6) months in advance of participating in International or National level events as defined in the Code.
+To re-enroll in the USADA testing pool, an athlete must send a return-from-retirement statement through courier, fax, or email to USADA.
 If an athlete sends the return-from-retirement statement via email, the statement must come from an email address that the athlete has on file with USADA.

-All athletes returning from retirement will be treated as new athletes to the USADA RTP and will be notified by USADA in accordance with the USOC National Anti-Doping Policies.
+All athletes returning from retirement will be treated as new athletes to the USADA testing pool and will be notified by USADA in accordance with the USOPC National Anti-Doping Policies.

 Read the “Retirement Responsibilities” in Annex F of the U.S. Anti-Doping Agency Protocol for Olympic and Paralympic Movement Testing.